Saint John of Las Vegas: Release and reception

 Initially, critics panned the film.
 Chris Nashaway of Entertainment Weekly called the film "Excruciatingly awful" and "a shaggy road movie to nowhere".
 Roger Ebert of RogerEbert.com wrote "This movie is all elbows.
 Nothing fits.
 It doesn't add up.
 It has some terrific free-standing scenes, but they need more to lean on."

 More recent reviews are slightly more positive.
 In 2016 Perri Nemiroff published a review in CinemaBlend that said "It’s far from a masterpiece, but Hue Rhodes manages to do Buscemi justice providing him with a character ripe with emotion and a fascinating complexity.
 Buscemi returns the favor by powering the film with an engaging oddity."

-And 2020, Mike Massie rated it 7/10 on Rotten Tomatoes describing it as "a surrealistic fable of one man's descent into hell through a supreme loss of luck and a little trickery from unsavory denizens of the underworld."
+In 2020, Mike Massie rated it 7/10 on Rotten Tomatoes describing it as "a surrealistic fable of one man's descent into hell through a supreme loss of luck and a little trickery from unsavory denizens of the underworld."